Help Your Child Get More From Classes

 Visit the Bathroom—Make sure that, before every class, your child visits the bathroom, gets their drink of water or whatever else would cause them to leave class.
 This is especially helpful for the little ones.
 It is hard to concentrate on class when children have other things on their mind.

 We encourage you to attend your child’s class during our mid-term and end-of-term Visitor’s Week.
 Parental praise is the most coveted award; there is no substitute for a pat on the back for a job well done.
 Hard as it may be, we ask that you respect that during the other weeks of the term, your child in engaged in serious learning and deserves to be focused on their class-work If a parent is in the classroom on a weekly basis, the child has two authority figures in the room.
 As parents we cannot help but respond with smiles of approval when our child does something wonderful and register disapproval for inappropriate behavior.
 A parent’s very presence divides a child’s attention and creates a distracting situation.
 Class time should be a special moment for each child.
 Independence means that they have something very special that only they can share with you and Visitor’s week is the time to do it.
-You will be amazed at the degree of improvement that takes place from term to term.
+You will be amazed at the degree of improvement that takes place from term to term.5.
+Progressive Training

 Insure that your child will able to advance technically in a thoughtful and appropriate manner.
 At PMA we use a progressive program of training for all dance classes.
 Ballet classes are based on the system developed by the world-famous Vaganova Choreographic Institute in Russia that ensures that no important part of learning will be left out.
 This is a time-tested system that is widely recognized throughout the dance world.
-Our students who have gone on to professional careers have been well prepared by their training here.
+Our students who have gone on to professional careers have been well prepared by their training here.6.
+Performances

 Performances, while an essential part of dance training, should not substitute for weekly dance class training.
 It is important that students learn “how to dance”, rather than just learning “a dance”.
 Constantly performing here, there and everywhere disrupts the process of learning.
 PMA has appropriate performance options for all levels of students.
 The Dance Showcase, held each year in June, is an informal concert that provides even the youngest dancers with a positive un-pressured performance experience.
 Dancers wear their class uniforms rather than expensive costumes with limited use.
 Upper Division students are welcome to audition for Metro Dancers’ season of performances including the full-length ballet.
 It is also helpful to take your child to live concerts or watch them together on TV as often as possible.
 Seeing advanced dancers onstage provides encouragement for students to continue their own training.
-All PMA students also receive discount tickets to a variety of performances throughout the year.
+All PMA students also receive discount tickets to a variety of performances throughout the year.7.
+Proper Facilities

 Dancers need a resilient floor with a non-slip surface covering and a large mirror area.
 PMA dance studios are designed to provide maximum resiliency as well as stability.
 Our theatre and studios are equipped with sprung wooden floors featuring a unique interlocking grid system that has been copied by universities and several private studios.
 The Marley floor covering provides an excellent non-slip surface that eliminates the need for rosin.
 We have a large expanse of mirror in all dance spaces.